marytanaelwriter/tech-portfolio/sample-1.md

 1. Send the second draft to the team and the SMEs.
 2. Give them a deadline to go over the document.
-	2.1 If they are satisfied with the document, you can proceed to **Step 7: Test**.
+	2.1 If they are satisfied with the document, you can proceed to [Step 7: Test](#step-7-test).
 	2.2 If not, they should return the document with their comments and feedback.
 3. Repeat the previous step until they are satisfied with your output.

 ### Step 7: Test